01bbae/NLPPartofSpeech/Paper.md

-# Comparing Parts of Speech Taggers in Rule-based and Statistical Domains
+# A Comparison of Parts of Speech Taggers in Rule-based and Statistical Methods

 ## Background